-A common thing I hear from people who appear to be histamine or amine sensitive is that they sometimes seem to react to eggs and sometimes tolerate egg without issue.
+A common thing I hear from people who appear to be histamine or amine sensitive is that they sometimes seem to react to eggs and sometimes eggs seem to be fine.

 This is a VERY common scenario .